Writing Skills Training and Resources

 As a freelancer I have often consulted books and websites for grammatical advice.
-Dr. Tuten is the best I've found.
+Nancy Tuten is the best I've found.
 She is the only one who anticipated my questions with straightforward answers and clear examples.
 I look forward to consulting Get It Write Online every time I am confronted by a grammatical quandary.

-High Court of Trinidad and Tobago, Chair, Judicial Education Institute
+- The Hon.
+Justice Gillian Lucky, High Court of Trinidad and Tobago, Chair, Judicial Education Institute

-Senior State and Federal Appellate Attorney
+- Margaret Perry, Senior State and Federal Appellate Attorney

-National Account Manager, United Parcel Service.
+- Fred Lancaster, National Account Manager, United Parcel Service

-Director of Training and Development, S.C.
+- Samantha Williams, Director of Training and Development, S.C.
 Department of Public Safety

-Personnel Services, S.C.
+- Bonnie Ziegler, Personnel Services, S.C.
 Budget and Control Board Internal Operations

 Chartered Insurance Practitioner, Erskine Murray Insurance Brokers